tartley/tartley.github.io/_posts/2007-04-29-religion-at-last.md

 ---

-Rohan and I finally understood the movie [The Fountain](http://tartley.com/?p=39) last night.
+Rohan and I finally understood the movie [The Fountain](the-fountain) last night.
 I say finally - Rohan has only ever seen the first and last 15 minutes (oh, how apt!)
 It's fair to say it blew our minds.